-Trading Post
+Trading Post - Orel Lodge

-After a lot of work - the new Trading Post will be fully operational this summer!
 There will be souvenirs, merit badge books, candy, soda, slush puppies, ice cream, batteries, flashlights, handicrafts, and Scout supplies available for sale.
-Scouts will need to have some spending money if they wish to purchase these items. (\$40-\$50 depending on your Scout!)
+Scouts will need to have some spending money if they wish to purchase these items. (\$50-\$60 depending on your Scout!)
 This is in addition to any Merit Badge costs.
 The Trading Post does not accept credit or debit cards.